2020 Snow Spectacular Tour of Japan

 With the scene set by the massive city of Tokyo, it is time to head for the wilderness of Japan.
 This morning we ride the impressive bullet train – the shinkansen.
 The next destination is Nagano Prefecture, the heartland of the Japan Alps and blanketed in snow at this time of year.
 On arriving at Nagano City, host to the 1998 Winter Olympics, we change trains for the 'Snow Monkey Express'.

 We are headed to Yudanaka to visit the Snow Monkey Park.
-We take a walk along a winding path for 30 to 60 minutes (depending on snow conditions) to visit the natural hot spring bath where wild monkeys come to bathe in the hot thermal waters.
+Walking along a winding path for 30 to 60 minutes (depending on snow conditions) we come to the natural hot spring bath where wild monkeys come to bathe in the hot thermal waters to get warm.

 Day 5: Matsumoto